cybercongress/cybercongress/site/content/post/game-of-links-end.md

 ## Community pool
 During the `euler` testnets, we expected some experiments with governance from the community.
 All the governance decisions of the community pool spend proposals that took part during the testnet, will be migrated to `bostrom` and `cyber` networks.

-This discipline is responsible for partnerships between the knowledge Graph and the [Confio](https://confio.tech/) team, the [Keplr](https://keplr.xyz/) team and the [Cosmos-cap](https://cosmos-cap.com/#/) team.
+This discipline is responsible for partnerships between the knowledge Graph and the [Confio](https://confio.tech/) team, the [Keplr](https://keplr.xyz/) team, [Citizen Cosmos](https://www.citizencosmos.space/) and the [Cosmos-cap](https://cosmos-cap.com/#/).
 Those partnerships have and will bring long term value to the future development of the Graph.

 The [cyber gift research](https://github.com/Snedashkovsky/cybergift) that was developed by [groovybear](https://cyber.page/network/euler/hero/cybervaloper177y7sqkxmvl22j632haf8y9gv0j3weds5e4sd5) really improved the drop mechanisms for different types of blockchain communities.